-With Dr. Wilma Shen DDS, emergency dental care is only a phone call away.
+With our doctor, emergency dental care is only a phone call away.
 Dental problems are uncomfortable and should always be treated as soon as possible to prevent them from getting worse.

 Whether it’s an abscess or a toothache that you believe might be something more, it’s vital to pay attention to your body and give it the attention it needs.
 Below, you’ll find some more information about abscesses and toothaches that may clarify any doubts about the differences, whether you may be suffering from one of them … and what to do if you are.